linkyeu/wikipedia_parser/README.md

 Parser works with wikipedia categories pages.
 For example if you interseted in data about `famous teachers` you are googling `wiki science teachers category` after that google will return you a link to this [category](https://en.wikipedia.org/wiki/Category:Science_teachers).
 Usually it contains alphabetic list of profiles of persons owned by this category.
 Using this parser you can parse any data you need from these profiles.

 ### Use case - parsing birth days of serial killers
-1) Get url for category page with structure `https://en.wikipedia.org/wiki/Category:x...x`. </br>
+1) __Get url for category page__ with structure `https://en.wikipedia.org/wiki/Category:x...x`.</br>
 Such URLs mean that page contains profiles of persons from some category.
 To get this URL you can just google something like `вики категория серийные убийцы` and google gives you `https://en.wikipedia.org/wiki/Category:Serial_killers`.
-2) Define a `parse_func`.
+2) __Define a__ `parse_func`.
 This is a empty method in base parser class which should be defined by user.
 It is defines what data should be parsed from a single personal profile.
 Here is an example of such function for parsing birth days from a person profile.
 Parser uses multiprocessing so it is important that types of outputs from a function should be defined directly in the function.</br>
 ```
 def parse_bday(x: tuple):
     """Returns name and birth day of a person derived from wikipedia person's profile page.